GrieferPig/DJ-da-potato/README.md

 python3 library_manager.py
 ```

+> **Note:** The web stack now runs on [eventlet](https://eventlet.net/) for cooperative concurrency.
+The dependency is already included in `requirements.txt`, but if you're deploying with Gunicorn remember to use the eventlet worker class, e.g. `gunicorn -k eventlet -w 1 app:app`.

 Subsequent analyzes will skip the ones that are already analyzed.
 Neat™, huh?

 Then launch the server using